storybuilder-org/StoryCAD/README.md

 and the community of developers.
 And, perhaps, in the Venn diagram of these two communities, there are a few writer-develpers....

-If you would like to join the StoryBuilder community and help make the software better, here are some [ways to make StoryBuilder better][5].
+If you would like to join the StoryBuilder community and help improve the software, here are some [ways to make StoryBuilder better][5].

 ### For writers